-An advance market commitment to accelerate carbon removal
+An advance market commitment to buy $1.8B of permanent carbon removal by 2040

 Frontier splash image